-Quality spectacles to
+Quality spectacles to suit all needs.

-We will recommend lenses that are suitable for your prescription and that will enhance the c
+We will recommend lenses that are suitable for your prescription and enhance the cosmetic effect of your glasses, ensuring you are completely satisfied with your prescription eyewear.

 Caring for your spectacle lenses.

-Here at Thompsons Opticians we recommend using a spray to lift any dust or dirt away from the lens.
+Here at Thompsons Opticians, we recommend using a spray to lift any dust or dirt away from the lens.
 This means it isn't scraped across the lens when cleaning.
 Using a Microfibre lens cloth is also very important.
 Dust and dirt cling to microfibre cloths.
 If the spectacle lenses are more heavily soiled, the first step is to wash them in lukewarm (not hot) water.
 The use of detergents and soap is no longer recommended.

 Beware of high and low temperatures.